It has been said that there is no greater education than matriculating through the “University of Hard Knocks.”

 Courage only arrives in the presence of danger.
 There are certain qualities that we simply cannot possess in the absence of hardship.

 Ralph Sockman wrote:

 Without danger there would be no adventure.
 Without friction our cars would not start and our spirits would not soar.
 Without tears, eyes would not shine with the richest expressions (1961, 66).

 And what of “patience”?
 John Chrysostom (347-407 A.D.), one of the most influential figures among the “church fathers” of the post-apostolic period, described patience as “the mother of piety, fruit that never withers, a fortress that is never taken, a harbour that knows no storms” (as quoted in Barclay 1974, 145).

 But could there ever be patience in the absence of difficulty?

 Paul cautioned the Corinthian saints against building up the church superficially.
-Some folks are of the “wood, hay, [and] stubble” variety, while others exhibit those qualities of “gold, silver [and] costly stones” (1 Corinthians 3:12-15).
-Saints of the latter category endure; those of the former do not.
+Some folks are of the “wood, hay, [and] stubble” variety, while others exhibit those qualities of “gold, silver [and] costly stones” (1 Cor.
+3:12-15).
+Saints of the latter category endure.
+Those of the former do not.

 Why so?
-It is simply because the two groups are tested by “fire” (hardships), and that testing fire separates quality converts from those who really are not serious about their Christian commitment.
+It is simply because the two groups are tested by fire (hardships), and that testing fire separates quality converts from those who really are not serious about their Christian commitment.